ST10258256/INSY7314-POE-Final-SecurityAPI/README.md

 **What it does:**

-1. Enforces HTTPS for all browser requests for 1 year.
+* Enforces HTTPS for 1 year
-2. Applies to all subdomains.
+* Applies to subdomains
-3. Signals browsers to preload this site in their HSTS lists.
+* Signals browsers to preload the rule
-4. Fully additive and does not interfere with existing HTTPS, JWT, or middleware logic.
+* Adds layered protection without interfering with other security logic

 ---